sathishkumar19-zz/TechWithSathish/index.md

 This Website is a reflection of my Design Thoughts on the following

-- Architecture patterns on Different Providers and platforms,
+- Architecture patterns on Different Providers and platforms.
-- System Design concepts on Solution level,
+- System Design concepts on Solution level.
 - Integration patterns describes the basic building blocks for architectures
 - Simple Scenarios targetting hypothetical scenario's , Interview questions etc.